Petal-DA/retail_sales_analysis/README.md

 ## Ethical Considerations

-- The dataset is synthetic and anonymised, avoiding real customer data exposure.
+- The dataset anonymised, and avoids any customer data exposure.
 - We remain cautious in interpreting correlations as causations—economic data may be influenced by many external factors.
 - Highlighted a potential flaw in the original dataset’s holiday labeling, demonstrating the importance of validating source data.